Should I buy a house with Japanese knotweed?

 While you may think that Japanese knotweed is just another plant, in reality it can be extremely damaging to your home.
 If this plant is found nearby, you might not be able to claim on your home insurance to cover the cost of removing it.
-If you are considering buying a house with this invasive pest growing nearby, you may wish to think twice about making a purchase.
+If you are considering buying a house with this invasive pest growing nearby, here is some important information to consider

 Since 2013, all house sellers that have Japanese knotweed growing on their property must declare this in their TA6 form.
 This form documents and details all information found during the conveyancing process.